Dante's Peak: Critical reception

-Dante's Peak received mostly negative reviews compared to the generally mixed reviews of its rival. with an average score of 5/10.
+Metacritic, which uses a weighted average, assigned the a score of 43 out of 100, based on 21 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Both Siskel and Ebert had mixed feelings about the film.
 Gene Siskel gave it two and a half stars out of four and wrote, "It takes a full hour for the volcano to blow in Dante's Peak, and when it does, the movie really starts to cook.
 The special effects of rivers of lava, snowstorms of volcanic ash and a river of acid water are top-notch.
 Can I recommend half of a movie?"
 Roger Ebert also gave the film two and a half stars out of four and wrote, "Dante's Peak is constructed about as skillfully as a disaster movie can be, and there were times when I found it working for me, sort of.
 But hasn't this genre pretty much been played out to the point of exhaustion?"

 Caroline Westbrook of Empire said, "This is yet another one of those mindlessly enjoyable outings which eschews such unimportant details as plot or characterisation in favour of the biggest, flashiest special effects money can buy.
 Twister with lava, if you will."
 Eric Brace for The Washington Post stated that "Dante's Peak is predictable from start to finish, but the video-game style action and effects never let up long enough for you to remember how absurd it all is.
 It's a blast."
+Liam Lacey of The Globe and Mail explained that "director Roger Donaldson (Smash Palace, No Way Out, Species), working from a script by Leslie Bohem (Daylight), does a serviceable job, wrapping his narrative around the big kabooms, but the real interest comes from the extraordinary barrage of sound and spectacle."

 Geologists' reception and educational purpose

 The film attracted geologists to create dedicated "information pages" to reach out to students interested in science, including the U.S. Geological Survey (USGS) and the University of Maryland.
 The fact-checking on USGS's information page concluded "in many but not all respects, the movie's depiction of eruptive hazards hits close to the mark".
 On the other hand, two professors at the Lewis-Clark State College panned the movie for understating the negative effects of a possible false alarm.

-The film is also a popular film viewing and discussion in science classes in the United States.
+The film is also a popular film for viewing and discussion in science classes in the United States.

+Accolades

+Hamilton won Favorite Actress – Action/Adventure at the Blockbuster Entertainment Awards while both Foley and Smith has won the Young Artist Awards.
+The film was nominated for best foreign film at the Golden Rooster Awards.